This “sandwich” should be served up to all hypnosis clients … and it’s even gluten free as you’re about to discover 🙂

 For instance, the client might want to “feel calmer at work”.
 This provides a positive outcome that can be explored and developed into an effective intervention, or series of sessions.

-Note that this article isn’t about how to perform the change work with your client, but understand that the hypnotic session sandwich begins with a question to ensure you know what your client wants, in CLEAR and POSITIVE terms.
+Note that this article isn’t about how to perform the change work with your client or how to do the hypnotic induction, but understand that the hypnotic session sandwich begins with a question to ensure you know what your client wants, in CLEAR and POSITIVE terms.

 Question #2: “What’s Next?”